Please Read Carefully. It Is Your Responsibility to Know and Comply With the Following Rules and Information.

 - All garden plots and adjoining pathways must be clear of weeds and trash year round.
 All plant growth, trellises, pots, etc. must be contained within garden plot boundaries.

 - Gardeners who are unable to maintain their plots themselves due to temporary causes must find someone to do it on their behalf.
-Please inform the Plot Manager of long-term absences or vacations.
+Long-term absences must be approved in writing by the Board.

 - Water conservation must be practiced, turn off all faucets before leaving the garden.
 Do not water another gardeners plot unless you have permission.
 No watering from Noon to 3:30.